mrakgr/The-Spiral-Language/readme.md

 The heap allocation vs code size presents a framework for thinking about the performance of languages.
 Some languages might claim that they are fast, and might have flashy benchmarks comparing themselves to C. But regardless, you can look at what its defaults are - does it heap allocate basic data structures?
 Does it heap allocate primitives?
 Does it specialize like C++ or Spiral, or does it use dynamic language tricks to generate code like JVM and .NET ones do?
 Does it do the slow thing and then rely on the optimizer to make itself fast, or does it do the right thing from the start?

-I feel confident about stating that Spiral is a performant language even without providing bechmarks, and the examples in the previous section were all demonstration of what its compilation defaults are.
+I feel confident about stating that Spiral is a performant language even without providing benchmarks, and the examples in the previous section were all demonstration of what its compilation defaults are.
 They are the lead into this framework.
 Spiral has sensible defaults and gives user the partial evaluation tools to make the heap allocation/code size tradeoff in a sensible manner.

 Languages with dependent types are an interesting case study, they are further on the heap allocation side.
 They are slow because they are hard to compile, meaning they require dynamic runtimes.
 Idris for example compiles to Scheme.
 This is not exceptional among high level languages, but they require them much more severely.
-Since I like to push into extremities and am familiar with dependently typed languages, I did try to come up with top down type system with dependent types for Spiral, but I failed.
+Since I like to push into extremities and am familiar with dependently typed languages, I did try to come up with top-down type system with dependent types for Spiral, but I failed.
 I could not figure out something that meshes well with the partial evaluator.

 Here is an example that demonstrates what I got hung up on in pseudo-code.
 Imagine if F# or Spiral had dependent types and as a thought experiment try to imagine how this would be compiled.